calebissharp/provide-page/README.md

 This function should typically use `react-dom/server`'s `renderToString` method under the hood to render your app to a string.
 See [`lumbur/src/renderAppToString.js`](https://github.com/loggur/lumbur/blob/master/src/renderAppToString.js) for a full example.

-### renderDocumentToString (String html, Object states, Object clientStates)
+### renderDocumentToString (String html, Object states, Object clientStates, Optional Object queryResults)

 Optional function that returns the string representation of the entire document.
 The `states` and `clientStates` objects come form the `getStates` and `getClientStates` functions below.
+The `queryResults` can be used to provide the client with a cached set of query results for the initial render.
 See [`defaultRenderDocumentToString.js`](https://github.com/loggur/provide-page/blob/master/src/defaultRenderDocumentToString.js) for an example.

 ### getStates